Morocco Customs and Traditions

 Morocco’s customs and traditions are mostly logical and simple to select up.
 But it’s well worthwhile to try and do your research beforehand.
 Moroccan customs are the same as customs in the African nation, some European countries, Spain, Portugal, and other African countries.

 A Colorful Mixture of African Morocco customs

 Morocco may be a colorful mixture of African, Islamic, Arab, Berber, and European influences.
 Fes, Marrakech, and Meknes are famous imperial cities in Morocco.
 Also famous are the walled Medinas with good carpet shops.
 Morocco encompasses a very young population (50% under 20 years).
 The smoking of Kif (cannabis) is an ancient tradition in northern Morocco.

 If you visit Morocco there are some helpful tips and insights into the customs.
 Some traditions of Morocco to stay you in the proper way.

-Greetings are an important part of communicating in Morocco, and a cursory greeting is taken into account rude.
+Greetings are an important part of communicating in Morocco, and a cursory greeting is taken into account as rude.
 Upon meeting, Moroccans recognize then touch their hearts with their right hands as a show of affection.
 Friends ask not only how one another is doing but how each other’s family is further.
 Children in rural areas conventionally kiss the proper hand of their parents or elders.
 Point out respect when greeting them.
 Some people might greet relatives or close friends by kissing cheeks or brushing.

 Morocco customs and Homes Traditions

 While Moroccan homes are private affairs.
 People entertain their guests’ reception instead of at a restaurant or during a restaurant.
 Even different business meetings between foreign investors who would love to speculate in Morocco property happen reception.
-Moroccans feel a robust duty to be a generous host, meeting their guests’ every need.
+Moroccans feel a robust duty to be generous hosts, meeting their guests’ every need.
 A Moroccan proverb goes, “Feed your guests, whether or not you’re starving.”